fnick851/vue-use-css/README.md

 ## How to use

 You need to pass the CSS as a string to the imported hook.
 For writing scoped CSS, it works the same way as kremling does.
-You need to prepend any individual CSS selector with the `&` symbol.
-Otherwise, it's all the same as regular CSS.
+You need to prepend any individual CSS selector with the `&` symbol to make it scoped.
+Or it will become regular global CSS.

 For example: